mit-pdos/sigmaos/README.txt

 To augment PATH to find proxyd and, if desired, set SIGMADEBUG
 $ source env/env.sh

-So that sigmaos can access host's docker.sock within container (see comments in bootkernelclnt/).
-Plus, don't have to run tests etc. as root.
+So that sigmaos can access host's docker.sock within container:
 # chmod 666 /var/run/docker.sock

+This setup is insecure but see comments in bootkernelclnt.
+Small bonus we don't have to run tests etc. as root:

 Build docker images (one for kernel and one for user)
 $ ./build.sh